 If you feel like you’re wearing a costume, you won’t relax and enjoy your trip.

 Passport: Don’t leave home without it.
 Passport requirements vary by country.
 To be safe, make sure that your passport is valid for six months beyond the end of your trip.
+The State Department recommends renewing your passport nine months before it expires.
+Apply for or renew your passport through the State Department’s website.

 I put my passport on top of my backpack so that I can’t forget it.
 More than once, I’ve been halfway out the door before remembering my passport.